ABR® (Accredited Buyer's Representative)

 A database of all properties for sale listed by members of a specified MLS.

 National Association of REALTORS® (NAR)

-Since its inception in 1908, the National Association of REALTORS® has worked successfully to advance home ownership, real estate investment, private property rights and the free enterprise system in the halls of Congress and the Federal agencies.
-NAR is the acknowledged leader in developing standards for efficient, effective, and ethical real estate business practices.
-With more than 1,200,000 members representing every city, township and community across America, NAR is the "Voice for Real Estate" in the nation's capital.
+Since its inception in 1908, the National Association of REALTORS® has worked successfully to advance home ownership, real estate investment, private property rights, and the free enterprise system in the halls of Congress and the federal agencies.
+The NAR is the acknowledged leader in developing standards for efficient, effective, and ethical real estate business practices.
+With more than 1,200,000 members representing every city, township, and community across America, the NAR is the "Voice for Real Estate" in the nation's capital.

 The value of all of a person’s assets, including cash, minus all liabilities.

 The fiduciary duty that requires the agent to follow and abide by all lawful instructions of the principal/client within the scope of authority conferred by the principal/client.

 Principal, Interest, Taxes, and Insurance: four components of a monthly payment on mortgage loans.